Ohio State Buckeyes and Tennessee Volunteers square off in NCAA Tournament second round

 Columbus, Ohio; Sunday, 8 p.m.
 EDT

-BOTTOM LINE: No. 15 Ohio State and No. 20 Tennessee square off in the NCAA Tournament second round.
+BOTTOM LINE: No. 15 Ohio State and No. 20 Tennessee play in the NCAA Tournament second round.

-The Buckeyes' record in Big Ten games is 14-6, and their record is 12-0 in non-conference games.
-Ohio State has a 2-2 record in games decided by less than 4 points.
+The Buckeyes have gone 14-6 against Big Ten teams, with a 12-0 record in non-conference play.
+Ohio State is 22-6 against opponents with a winning record.

-The Volunteers' record in SEC play is 9-9.
-Tennessee is fifth in the SEC with 37.0 rebounds per game led by Lazaria Spearman averaging 6.0.
+The Volunteers are 9-9 in SEC play.
+Tennessee ranks sixth in the SEC shooting 33.0% from 3-point range.

 LAST 10 GAMES: Buckeyes: 6-4, averaging 75.1 points, 29.9 rebounds, 14.5 assists, 10.7 steals and 4.6 blocks per game while shooting 45.4% from the field.
 Their opponents have averaged 71.9 points per game.